Luca06Luwa/Luca06Luwa/README.md

 ### Hi there 👋
-My name is Luca (also known as this shitty named called "Luca06Luwa")
+My name is Luca.
+I have been a working on code for about 5 years now and I'm still bad.
+(Most of the time.)
 - 🖊 Stuff I’m currently working on:

 Discord Bot (Node.js)

 Website

-Other small shitty projects
+Other small shitty projects that don't work

 - Stuff I'm not working on/have discontinued